Man page: Command usage

+which searches for printf in section 3 of the man pages.
+The actual file name likely includes the section.
+Continuing this example, printf.3.gz would be a compressed manual page file in section 3 for printf.

 Manual sections

-The manual is generally split into eight numbered sections, organized as follows (on Research Unix, BSD, macOS and Linux):
+The manual is generally split into eight numbered sections.
+Most systems today (e.g. BSD, macOS, Linux, and Solaris 11.4) inherit the numbering scheme used by Research Unix.
+While System V uses a different order:

-POSIX system calls are often present in both sections 2 and 3, where section 2 contains the system call's documentation from the local operating system and section 3 contains the system call's documentation from the POSIX Programmer's Manual.
+POSIX APIs are present in both sections 2 and 3, where section 2 contains APIs that are implemented as system calls and section 3 contains APIs that are implemented as library routines.

-Unix System V uses a similar numbering scheme, except in a different order:

-On some systems some of the following sections are available:
+On some systems, additional sections may be included such as:

 Some sections are further subdivided by means of a suffix; for example, in some systems, section 3C is for C library calls, 3M is for the math library, and so on.
 A consequence of this is that section 8 (system administration commands) is sometimes relegated to the 1M subsection of the main commands section.
 Some subsection suffixes have a general meaning across sections:

 (Section 3 tends to be the exception with the many suffixes for different languages.)

 Some versions of man cache the formatted versions of the last several pages viewed.
 One form is the cat page, simply piped to the pager for display.